economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 Our theory of change focuses on equity, not equality.
 You can imagine an invisible *'Mountain of Privilege'* that all of us are climbing.
 The goal of *equity* is for those higher up the mountain to reach down and help those further down the hill to climb higher.
 With *equality*, we instead treat everybody the same&mdash; which often means that while our overall privileges and rights may have been raised, the gap between the haves and the have-nots does not change.

-**We like:**
+**We endeavour to:**

-- Collaborating with leadership and representation from those affected by the deployment of the systems we create.
+- Collaborate with leadership and representation from those affected by the deployment of the systems we create.
 This includes the early consultation and design processes&mdash; "Nothing about us without us!"[^nothingaboutus]
-- Elevating marginalised demographics to reduce gaps in empowerment.
+- Elevate marginalised demographics to reduce gaps in empowerment.

-**We try to avoid:**
+**We try not to:**

-- Solely empowering those already advantaged
-    - Especially in the socio-political context of the problem space, but more broadly as well.
+- Solely empower those already advantaged&mdash; especially in the socio-political context of the problem space, but more broadly as well.
-- Acting towards "elevating everybody" without defining exactly whom "everybody" is.
+- Attempt to "elevate everybody" without defining exactly whom "everybody" is.